jhfhngj/The-Pur-Project-B/README.md

 # Built-in libraries

 Breakfast - library to ensure Pur is working properly by saying foods - used for debugging the user modified Pur, or me, to test stuff.

+Quiz - program library.
+Sample proglib to show you the power of Pur 1.2.